unitystation/unitystation/docs/contribution-guides/Development-Standards-Guide.md

 [Interface](https://www.w3schools.com/cs/cs_interface.php) in C# is a blueprint of a class.
 It is like abstract class because all the methods which are declared inside the interface are abstract methods.
 It cannot have method body and cannot be instantiated.
 It is used to achieve multiple inheritance which can't be achieved by class.

-Interfaces also allow us to easily communicate features between objects and managers while keeping design/implamentation errors contained in predictable states while allowing us to easily expand, maintain and iterate upon them.
+Interfaces allow us to easily communicate features between objects and managers by keeping design/implamentation contained in predictable states and architecture while allowing us to easily expand, maintain and iterate upon them.

 _CodeMonkey has a great video on how to utilise interfaces for a modular workflow: [Modular Character System in Unity](https://youtu.be/mJRc9kLxFSk)_